Staff & Boards

 Finance and Administration Officer

-Manushaqe Latifi is a dedicated finance specialist with extensive experience in accounting and financial management.
-She completed her bachelor’s degree at the Public University of Gjilan “Kadri Zeka” and master’s degree at the University of Prishtina.
-She is recently certified in QuickBooks and successfully combines academic knowledge with practical experience in accounting, demonstrating her ability to contribute to financial operations and administration.
-Since April 2024, she has been working as a Finance and Administration Officer at the Institute for Social Policy “Musine Kokalari”, building on her previous experience as a project assistant and local consultant for finance and administration at the GIZ Kosovo organization.
+Manushaqe Latifi has work experience in finance, accounting and financial management.
+She completed her bachelor’s degree at the Public University of Gjilani ‘Kadri Zeka’ and her master’s degree at the University of Prishtina.
+She has recently been certified in QuickBooks and successfully combines academic knowledge with practical experience in accounting, demonstrating the ability to contribute to operations and financial management.
+Since April 2024, she has been working as a Finance and Administration Officer at the ‘Musine Kokalari Institute for Social Policy’, drawing on her previous experience as a project assistant and local consultant for finance and administration at GIZ Kosovo.

 Adelina Hasani